github-linguist/linguist/README.md

 #### Generated code

 Not all plain text files are true source files.
 Generated files like minified JavaScript and compiled CoffeeScript can be detected and excluded from language stats.
-As an added bonus, unlike vendored and documentation files, these files are suppressed in diffs.
+As an added bonus, unlike vendored and documentation files, these files are suppressed in diffs. [`generated.rb`](/lib/linguist/generated.rb) lists common generated paths and excludes them from the language statistics of your repository.

+Use the `linguist-generated` attribute to mark or unmark paths as generated.

 ```
 $ cat .gitattributes